-DETROIT (AP) -- BMW is expanding a recall of its most popular models to fix an air bag problem that is hitting much of the global auto industry.
+DETROIT (AP) -- BMW is expanding a recall of its most popular models to fix a growing air bag problem that is hitting much of the auto industry.

 The German automaker says it will recall 1.6 million 3-Series cars from model years 2000 to 2006 across the world, including 574,000 in the U.S.

-The company said Wednesday that it's a precaution because other automakers using similar systems have reported problems.
+The company says it's a precaution because other automakers using similar systems have reported problems.

 Air bag inflators in systems made by Takata Corp. can rupture.
 If that happens, the bags might not work properly, and shards could fly out and cause injury.

-BMW said it has no reports of problems in its vehicles.
+BMW says it has no reports of problems in its vehicles.
 Dealers will replace the passenger-side front air bags.
 The new recall excludes 42,000 BMWs recalled in May 2013 for the same problem.
-The company says it is recalling all vehicles equipped with potentially faulty air bag systems regardless of where they were sold.